SriHarshitha88/Driver-Drowsiness-Detection-System/README.md

 - **Keras**: `pip install keras`
 - **Pygame**: `pip install pygame`

-# Installation Instructions

-# Guide on how to set up the project in a local environment.

-# Clone the repository:
-git clone <repository-url>

-# Install dependencies:
-pip install -r requirements.txt

-# Usage

-# A simple example on how to use the application.

-# To start the drowsiness detection system:
-python drowsiness_detection.py

-# How It Works
+## How it Works

-# The system captures the driver’s face through the webcam.
+- The system captures the driver’s face through the webcam.
-# It detects facial features (like eyes) using pre-trained Haar cascade classifiers.
+- It detects facial features (like eyes) using pre-trained Haar cascade classifiers.
-# If the eyes are detected as closed for too long, it triggers an alarm sound.
+- If the eyes are detected as closed for too long, it triggers an alarm sound.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## Acknowledgements

+- **OpenCV** for face and eye detection.
+- **Keras** for building the deep learning model.